smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 The default value is the userdata directory.
 The `backupPassword` is used to encrypt the backup file.
 This is equivalent to setting a password in the UI.
+If no password is given, the user password (parameter `password`) is used.

 ### `subdevice`, `subdeviceLan`